Suvra Ghosh: Notable judgments

 In June 2019, Ghosh and another judge refused to order doctors in West Bengal to return to work after they went on strike to protest physical assault against doctors by families of patients in hospital.
 Ghosh instead asked the Government of West Bengal to negotiate with the doctors on strike to arrive at a resolution, in a widely-reported opinion.
 In the same month, Ghosh acquitted three persons who had been wrongly accused of collaborating with Maoist insurgents in India and imprisoned for 14 years pending trial, finding that there was no evidence that they had committed any crimes.

 In July 2019, Ghosh and another judge, Sanjib Banerjee, held that the Calcutta High Court's administration had erred in ordering a railway magistrate to be suspended and forced to retire, after he passed an order rebuking railway officials for delays in trains.
 Holding that the administration's ruling was "disproportionate" and "shocking", they ordered a fine of ₹100000 to be paid by the High Court administration and reinstated the magistrate.
 Their ruling attracted wide attention, as it was reported as a case of the Calcutta High Court fining itself.

 In December 2019, Ghosh and another judge, Joymalya Bagchi, commuted an order of death penalty to life imprisonment, in the case of a man convicted of being in possession of heroin.
 In their ruling, Ghosh and Bagchi held that statistical data did not indicate that the imposition of capital punishment acted as a deterrent to crime as one of their reasons for commuting the sentence.

-In September 2020, the Calcutta High Court Chief Justice, Thottathil B. Radhakrishnan, constituted special benches to hear cases relating to financial frauds, corruption, and Ponzi schemes, appointing Judge Suvra Ghosh and Judge Joymalya Bagchi to hear all such cases that involved former legislative representatives.
+In September 2020, the then Calcutta High Court Chief Justice, Thottathil B. Radhakrishnan, constituted special benches to hear cases relating to financial frauds, corruption, and Ponzi schemes, appointing Judge Suvra Ghosh and Judge Joymalya Bagchi to hear all such cases that involved former legislative representatives.
 They are expected to hear a number of cases, including those relating to the Saradha Group financial scandal.